Unity of purpose – new test for control of trade mark use

 The Full Court’s decision will be very welcome to many corporate trade mark owners where the registered owner is often not the holding company.
 Several recent decisions, including that of the trial judge in the Trident case, seem to have taken a strict legal approach to corporate groups, finding sufficient control where the user is a wholly owned subsidiary of the trade mark owner, but finding a lack of control in other corporate structures.
 The Full Court has taken a more realistic approach to corporate groups and has implemented a new “unity of purpose” test to determine whether owner and user are in lock step regarding the use of trade marks.

 Nonetheless, where a user is not related to the trade mark owner, as in an arm’s length licence agreement, care needs to be taken that actual control over the licensee’s use is exercised, and is recorded so that evidence can be produced if the owner needs to defend a non-use action.
-I can provide advice on measures to protect a trade mark owner from the loss of valuable registered rights.
+Contact me for advice on measures to protect a trade mark owner from the loss of valuable registered rights.